 Competitive Sports participants are required to wear the issued uniform for their games.
 Rec Sports and Events participants may provide their own uniform/jersey which may be worn indoors or outdoors provided each team member is wearing the uniform.
 Call the Student Activities Office at (208) 496-7442 for questions about uniforms

-Leagues can fall into four different categories; Mixed, Co-Rec, Open, and Men’s/Women’s.
+Leagues can fall into four different categories:

 Open: Any combination of male and female up to the roster maximum.
-Example; Battleship.

-Men’s/Women’s: All of one or the other gender.
+Men’s/Women’s: All one gender.

 Good sportsmanship is essential in sports.
-Your personal honor is what drives good sportsmanship.
+Your Personal Honor is what drives good sportsmanship.
 Good sportsmanship includes thoughtfulness and concern for others; sincere admiration for the skills of teammates, opponents, and officials; self-control, humility in victory; and calmness and composure in defeat.

 Sportsmanship Rating System

 Excellent: Magnanimous play and impeccable sportsmanship; Spirit of fair play, and respect for others are meritorious; Legendary character exhibited

 Above Average: Thoughtful and terrific sportsmanship; Fairness and regard for others are notable; Remarkable character exhibited

-Average: Commonplace sportsmanship; little or nor disrespet for others; Some
+Average: Commonplace sportsmanship; little or no disrespect for others; Some character exhibited

-Below Average: Inconsistent or improper sportsmanship; little respect for others;
+Below Average: Inconsistent or improper sportsmanship; little respect for others; Almost no character exhibited

-Poor: Awful play and sportsmanship; highly disrespectful to others; deficient
+Poor: Awful play and sportsmanship; highly disrespectful to others; deficient character exhibited

 Abysmal: Conscious effort to undermine sportsmanship; extreme disrespect for or seeking to harm others; corrupt unscrupulous character exhibited

 Sportsmanship Rating System Application

-Both teams will receive a 7.0 for a sportsmanship rating
+Both teams will receive a 7 for a sportsmanship rating

 Forfeiting team will receive a 5.0 for a sportsmanship rating and the receiving team will receive a 7 for a sportsmanship rating